knockdata/spark-highcharts/docs/SelectDataToPlot.md

 	import com.knockdata.zeppelin.highcharts._
 	import com.knockdata.zeppelin.highcharts.model._

 ## Select Data Source

 ### Already have a DataFrame

 `bank` is a DataFrame in the following example.

     highcharts(bank)

-> NOTE: The DataFrame does not have to aggerated before plot. zeppelin-highcharts will aggegrate the data according to the configuration
+> NOTE: The DataFrame does not have to aggerated before plot. spark-highcharts will aggegrate the data according to the configuration

 ### Have a table registered in sqlContext

 	highcharts(sqlContext.table("bank"))

 ### Have a Dataset

 DataFrame is just a alias from Dataset since Spark 1.6.
 So just use a Dataset as a DataFrame

 `type DataFrame = Dataset[Row]`